jozefg/drafts/conats-for-cheap.md

 ```

 Now we're going to start off this proof like we did with our last
-one. unfold everything, apply the introduction rules, and induct on
+one.
+Unfold everything, apply the introduction rules, and induct on
 `n`.

 ``` jonprl